jbstks/CSCI3172-Assignments/README.md

 ## Assignment 3
 A personal (professional) website built on the Angular framework.

+## Assignment 4
+A Todo web app built on the Angular framework.

 ##### As assignments are completed they will be added to this README.

 ###### All of the work here is my own, unless otherwise stated.